-You should advise CICES of the name and credentials of the Mentor who will support you through the process.
-The Mentor would be expected to have the following qualities and be:
+The Stage 1 application form requires you to advise CICES of the name and credentials of the mentor who will support you through the process.
+The mentor would be expected to have the following qualities and be:

-- Familiar with the current routes and procedures to Professional Registration. - Familiar with UK-SPEC. - Familiar with the review process. - Familiar with the mentee's area of practice or specialism. - Good interpersonal skills, e.g. listening, questioning, motivating, empathising. - Working to the mentee's agenda. - The ability to suspend prejudice. - The ability to recognise and advise on different learning styles. - The ability to give constructive feedback and encouragement. - The vision to direct the mentee to appropriate learning opportunities. - Personal availability and time, to ensure that the mentee has regular access to advice, guidance and support. - Giving praise when this is justified. - Personal integrity. - Close scrutiny of all the mentee's submissions and material to check that it is compliant with the standards. - Ensuring that the mentee rehearses their presentation and interview.
+- Familiar with the current routes and procedures to Professional Registration. - Familiar with UK-SPEC. - Familiar with the review process. - Familiar with the mentee's area of practice or specialism. - Good interpersonal skills, e.g. listening, questioning, motivating, empathising. - Working to the mentee's agenda. - The ability to suspend prejudice. - The ability to recognise and advise on different learning styles. - The ability to give constructive feedback and encouragement. - The vision to direct the mentee to appropriate learning opportunities. - Personal availability and time, to ensure that the mentee has regular access to advice, guidance and support throughout the entire process which could exceed 2 years. - Giving praise when this is justified. - Personal integrity. - Close scrutiny of all the mentee's submissions and material to check that it is compliant with the standards. - Ensuring that the mentee rehearses their presentation and interview.

-The Mentor should:
+The mentor should: